ponylang/ponyc/STYLE_GUIDE.md

     test(_TestOnAllSystemsB)
     test(_TestOnAllSystemsC)

-    // Tests below include only windows and are listed alphabetically ifdef windows then
+    // Tests below include only bsd and are listed alphabetically ifdef bsd then
-      test(_TestOnWindowsA)
+      test(_TestOnBsdA)
-      test(_TestOnWindowsB)
+      test(_TestOnBsdB)
-      test(_TestOnWindowsC)
+      test(_TestOnBsdC)
     end

-    // Tests below exclude windows and are listed alphabetically ifdef not windows then
+    // Tests below exclude bsd and are listed alphabetically ifdef not bsd then
-      test(_TestOnAllSystemsExceptWindowsA)
+      test(_TestOnAllSystemsExceptBsdA)
-      test(_TestOnAllSystemsExceptWindowsB)
+      test(_TestOnAllSystemsExceptBsdB)
-      test(_TestOnAllSystemsExceptWindowsC)
+      test(_TestOnAllSystemsExceptBsdC)
     end

     // Tests below include only osx and are listed alphabetically